gowtham-ravii/gowtham-ravii/README.md

 - 👋 Hi, I’m @gowtham-ravi
 - 🌱 BE Information Science and Engineering at Bannari Amman Institute of Techonology.
-- 📕 FullStack Development, Data Structures ,Java, DBMS.
+- 📕 FullStack Development(MERN), Data Structures ,Java, DBMS.
 - 💞️ I’m seeking a role where I can apply my skills, learn new ones, and contribute to the company's growth.
 - 📫 Ping me at gowthamhsr28@gmail.com/gowthamr.se21@bitsathy.ac.in
 - https://portfolio-gowtham-ravi-knte.vercel.app/